booklib-org/Booklib/README.md

 ## Summary
 An e-Library system that uses an external database for storage.
 Designed for large libraries.

+## Note

+I use this project personally, and due to upcoming needs, features or minor changes and releases sometimes follow in rapid succession.
+As such, versioning should be treated as:

+- X.0.0 - Major release
+- X.X.0 - Stable release
+- X.X.X - Unstable/Testing release, may contain bugs!

 ## Screenshots
 Screenshots can be found at https://imgur.com/a/WTzchmS